fleetdm/fleet/handbook/engineering/README.md

 ## Rituals

-The following rituals are engaged in by the directly responsible individual (f) and at the frequency specified for the ritual.
+The following rituals are engaged in by the directly responsible individual (DRI) and at the frequency specified for the ritual.

 | Ritual                        | Frequency           | Description                                                                                                                            | DRI            |
 | :---------------------------- | :------------------ | :------------------------------------------------------------------------------------------------------------------------------------- | -------------- |